essobedo/application-manager/README.md

 The name of the file could be modified thanks to the System parameter *essobedo.appma.core.config*.

-In case the application manager cannot find the configuration file, it will check if there are jar files in the directory if so they will be used to create the ClassLoader otherwise it will use the directory as root directory of your application assuming that there is no jar file only class files.
+In case the application manager cannot find the configuration file, it will check if there are jar files in the directory if so they will be used to create the ClassLoader otherwise it will use the directory as root directory of your application assuming that there is no jar file only class files that have been deployed directly in the directory.

 ### Launch the guest application